AngeliquevanRensburg/Carpentries-in-South-Africa-Retrospective-2020/questions.md

     - Kenya
     - Ethiopia
   - Monthly calls with OpenCider
-### Did you have the right number of projects for your team?
+### :question: Did you have the right number of projects for your team?
 - For now yes, as we grow we might need another team member to support with administrative tasks, so more focus could be given to strategic tasks for the region.

-### What resources, data, or metrics did you need that you didn’t have?
+### :question: What resources, data, or metrics did you need that you didn’t have?
 - It's not a matter of did not have, perhaps didn't know were needed or existed.
 Brainstorming with Kari helped a lot, to either find, develop or get the necessary resources.

-### What took longer than expected?
+### :questions: What took longer than expected?
 - Organising in-person workshops - had difficulty to get concrete dates, times etc for hosting of workshops by institutions.
 The pandemic did not help either.
 Had a recent discussion with Naoe Tatara and it seems also to be the case in the Nordic Region.
 - To hash out what the role of Regional Consultant entails.
 - SADiLaR expectations regarding the role of the Regional Consultant.